Tolksdorf/Collision-Probability-Estimation/README.md

 ```
 ./testbench.out
 ```
-For documentation, please see our paper on arxiv.
+For documentation, please see our paper on arXiv.